jhudsy/blunderbuss/SCHEMA.md

 - time_control: str, Optional — PGN time control metadata
  - time_control: str, Optional — PGN time control metadata
  - time_control_type: str, Optional — derived classification from `time_control` (one of 'Bullet','Blitz','Rapid','Classical') when the PGN contains an X+Y seconds format.
 This is computed by the parser and stored on import.
+ - time_control: str, Optional — PGN time control metadata
+ - time_control_type: str, Optional — derived classification from `time_control` (one of 'Bullet','Blitz','Rapid','Classical') when the PGN contains an X+Y seconds format.
+This is computed by the parser and stored on import.
+ - severity: str, Optional — parsed human/evaluation classification for the puzzle (e.g. 'Blunder','Mistake','Inaccuracy') populated by the PGN parser on import.
 - white: str, Optional — White player's name (PGN header)
 - black: str, Optional — Black player's name
 - date: str, Optional — game date string